brthomiu/Dog-Store/README.md

 ## Frontend

-The Dog Store storefront frontend for the end userbase, using basic React Bootstrap components.
+Dog Store storefront frontend for the end userbase, using basic React Bootstrap components.

 The main page is dynamically rendered from an array of dogs mapped to product cards.